-“I’m the bank robber ? f*** Al Pacino!”
-John Wojtowicz boasts in The Dog, a 2013 documentary examining the true story behind the classic heist film Dog Day Afternoon.
-The gritty, messy crime drama, directed by Sidney Lumet and starring Al Pacino, premiered in 1975.
-And it cemented Wojtowicz’s real-life legacy as a bisexual, romantic, crazed criminal mind.
+“I’m the bank robber — f*** Al Pacino!”
+John Wojtowicz boasts in The Dog, a 2013 documentary examining the true story behind the classic heist film.
+When the messy crime drama starring Pacino premiered in 1975, it cemented Wojtowicz’s real-life legacy as a bisexual, romantic criminal mind.
+But the true story of Wojtowicz is even crazier.

-Polish-Italian-American John Wojtowicz was born and raised in Brooklyn, New York City.
+John Wojtowicz, of Polish and Italian ancestry, was born in 1945 and raised in Brooklyn, New York City.
 He served in the Vietnam War and had his first gay experiences during basic training.
 After coming home, Wojtowicz married a woman, Carmen Bifulco, and the couple had two children.
 In 1969, he left the family to pursue new relationships.

 The Bank Robbery